lbormann/darts-wled/README.md

 #### **-BSS / --board_stop_start**

 !!!
 Make sure your effect/preset/playlist has a configured duration (SEE -DU) !!!
 The app stops your board after thrown darts.
-After duration (-DU) wled returns to idle - it will start the board again: Value '0.0' means no stop-start at all; values greater 0.0 declare how long the start should be delayed.
+When duration (-DU) past wled returns to idle - it will start the board again: Value '0.0' means no stop-start at all; values greater 0.0 declare how long the start should be delayed.
 For instance a value '0.3' delays the board-start for one third of second after wled switched back to idle.
 You can play around with that.
 In my tests 0.3 or 0.4 was an appropriate value.

 #### **-BSSOS / --board_stop_start_only_start**

-Limits BSS to only on game-/matchstart.
+If you set this to 1 BSS will limit start-stop-mechanismn to game-/match-start.
+By default this is no activated (0).

 #### **-BRI / --effect_brightness**